-The WorkFirst Program provides job-related training as well as free tuition and books for students who are disadvantaged and of low income.
-Currently, the program offers a variety of options and services including a Pre-Employment Training Program, which prepares participants for employment with a major employer.
-The college, through partnerships with local industry, develops short-term (12-week) training modules designed to give students specific job skills.
-In addition, the Work-Based Tuition Assistance Program allows people who are working 20 or more hours per week the opportunity to continue their education in Shoreline's professional/technical programs.
+The WorkFirst Program provides free job training as well as free tuition and books for parents who are receiving government cash assistance (TANF) or are considered low-income.
+Currently, the program offers a variety of options and services including a Cusomized Jobs Skills Training, which prepares participants for employment with an employer partner.
+The College, through partnerships with local industry, develops short-term (22 weeks or less) training programs designed to give students specific job skills.
+In addition, WorkFirst Financial Aid allows people who are working 20 or more hours per week the opportunity to continue their education in SCC's professional/technical programs.
 For more information, please call (206) 546-6927.